kode4food/interpol/index.md

 Interpol is an HTML Composition Language.
 That means it's kind of like a templating language, but capable of heavy lifting.
 It features:

   * Very flexible string interpolation
-  * First-class Partials with guards
+  * First-class partials with guards
   * Pattern-matching operator and arguments
   * Ruby-style block-passing
   * Nested loops with guards and else clauses